wrjodjana/obsidian-vault/computer-science/computer systems/x as a service.md

 - Virtualization
 - Operating System

+**Large commercial providers**
+- AWS EKS and ECS
+- Azure AKS
+- GCP GKE

 ### Platform as a Service (PaaS)
 - A software library or family or related operations that code you write might wise to use
-- Example: database engine / trained AI model

 **Purchase**
+- Platform like a database or trained AI model

+**Abstracted away by service provider**
+- Hardware
+- Virtualization
+- Operating System
+- Containers

+**Large commercial providers**
+- Most IaaS and Caa